shaxov/phrt_opt/README.md

-# Phase retrieval optimisation algorithms
+# Phase retrieval optimization algorithms

 The repository contains a set of phase retrieval algorithms developed in the [thesis [Chapter 4]](https://www.theses.fr/2022LIMO0120) and implemented in Python.